MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

---- Yes, we ensured reconfigurability and reproducibility by employing config files for experiments.
-We utilized multiple configuration files to test different variables and scenarios (see exp1.yaml and exp2.yaml). we also used argparser to do quick tests along the way, looking like this: python your_script.py --lr 0.0005 --batch_size 40 --n_epochs 20 --seed 42 --k_fold --profile.
-Finally, we did a parameter sweep approach to systematically explore various hyperparameter combinations and find the most optimal hyperparameter.
-We tested 12 images with our prediction application and with the hyperparameters found with sweep and all 12 images were classified correctly.  ---
+--- Yes, we ensured reconfigurability and reproducibility by employing Hydra config files for experiments.
+We utilized multiple configuration files to test different variables and scenarios (see exp1.yaml and exp2.yaml).
+We also used overrides to do quick tests along the way, looking like this: python src/train_model_lightning.py lr=0.0005 batch_size=40 n_epochs=20 seed=42 k_fold=True profile=False.
+Finally, we did a Bayesian parameter sweep with Weights and Biases to explore the defined hyperparameter search space and find optimized hyperparameters through 5-fold cross-validation over 483 runs.
+Finally the the model was trained on the full train set and tested on the test set with an accuracy of 98.47%. ---

 ### Question 13